cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 * You understand the concepts of [CosmJS](/tutorials/7-cosmjs/1-cosmjs-intro.md).
 * You have the checkers CosmJS codebase up to the external GUI.
 If not, follow the [previous steps](./3-external-gui.md) or go ahead and clone and checkout [this branch](https://github.com/cosmos/academy-checkers-ui/tree/unwired-gui) to get the version needed for this tutorial.
-* You have the checkers Go codebase up to the CosmJS elements.
-If not, check out [this branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements) to get the version for testing the GUI in this tutorial.

 </HighlightBox>

 In the previous sections:

-1. You created the objects, messages, and clients that allow you to **interface** any GUI with your checkers blockchain.
+1. You created the [objects](./1-cosmjs-objects.md), [messages, and clients](./2-cosmjs-messages.md) that allow you to **interface** any GUI with your checkers blockchain.
+2. You learned how to [start a running checkers blockchain](./2-cosmjs-messages.md#prepare-your-checkers-chain) in Docker or on your local computer.
-2. You imported an external checkers **GUI** to use.
+3. You imported an external checkers **GUI** to use.

 Now, you must **integrate the two** together: